 The participants were teenagers with varied backgrounds, from the rich Harvard sophomores to the poorest Boston boys who didn’t have proper running water at home.

-Just like the millennials today, most of them said that to have a good life, they should go after money, fame, or high career achievement.
+And just like the millennials today, most of them believed that to have a good life, they should go after money, fame, or high career achievements.

-Researchers then observed as the men’s lives unfold for 75 years.
+Researchers then observed these men’s lives unfolding for 75 years.

 It was quite comprehensive.
-They did questionnaires, personal interviews at home, they interviewed the men’s children and wives, they recorded the men’s conversations about their deepest concerns, they analysed the men’s medical records, blood profiles, brain scans and more.
+They did questionnaires, personal interviews at home, talked to the men’s children and wives, recorded the men’s deepest concerns, analysed the medical records, blood profiles, brain scans and more.